clpo13/SinatraNFSN/README.md

 # SinatraNFSN

-Example [Sinatra](http://www.sinatrarb.com) app for NearlyFreeSpeech.net (NFSN) using the Thin webserver.
+Example [Sinatra](http://www.sinatrarb.com) app for [NearlyFreeSpeech.net](https://www.nearlyfreespeech.net) (NFSN) using the Thin webserver.

 ## Installing

 Create a site at NFSN of the type Apache 2.4 Generic.
-SSH into the site and execute the following commands:
+Enable SSH access if it's not already activated, and SSH into the site to execute the following commands:

 ```bash
 cd /home/protected/